franBec/pollitoDev/content/en/blog/2024-03-18-pollitos-manifest-on-java-spring-boot-cdd-2.md

   - **ID:** A unique identifier for this execution instance.
   - **Goals:** Specifies the generate goal, which tells the plugin to perform code generation.
   - **Configuration Block:** Provides detailed instructions on how the code generation should be performed.
     - **inputSpec:** Points to the location of the OpenAPI spec file that does the role of being the provider contract.
-In this case, animeinfo.yaml located under src/main/resources/openapi/ .
     - **generatorName:** Specifies the spring generator, indicating that the code should be generated with Spring in mind, tailoring the output for Spring-based projects.
     - **output:** The directory where the generated code should be placed.
 Personally I think target/generated-sources/openapi/ directory is a good place.
     - **apiPackage and modelPackage:** Define the Java package names for the generated API interfaces and model classes, respectively.
 These values are up to you.
 Personally I like to use the OAS file server url in reverse url notation.
 In case that info is not available, using the project groupId + artifactId is common practice